magento/devdocs/src/_includes/install/ulimit.md

 You can change this to a larger value if needed.

 {:.bs-callout-info}
-The syntax for `ulimit` depends on the UNIX shell you use.
+The syntax for open files `ulimit` depends on the UNIX shell you use.
 The preceding setting should work with CentOS and Ubuntu with the Bash shell.
 However, for Mac OS, the correct setting is `ulimit -S 65532`.
 Consult a man page or operating system reference for more information.

 To optionally set the value in the user's Bash shell: